aplpy/aplpy/docs/fitsfigure/quickstart.rst

     gc.show_contour('fits/mips_24micron.fits', colors='white')

-There are a number of arguments that can be passed to :meth:`~aplpy.aplpy.FITSFigure.show_contour` to control the appearance of the contours as well as the number of levels to show.
-For more information, see the see the :meth:`~aplpy.aplpy.FITSFigure.show_contour` documentation.
+There are a number of arguments that can be passed to :meth:`~aplpy.FITSFigure.show_contour` to control the appearance of the contours as well as the number of levels to show.
+For more information, see the see the :meth:`~aplpy.FITSFigure.show_contour` documentation.

 Display a coordinate grid using::